gatblau/europa/readme.md

 Europa can be built automatically in Windows using a shell script.
 The following steps are required to launch the installation process.

-**NOTE**: it is likely that running the installation script behind a proxy will fail due to proxy restrictions downloading the packages required by Europa from the internet.
+**NOTE on network connection**: it is likely that running the installation script behind a proxy will fail due to proxy restrictions downloading the packages required by Europa from the internet.
 Installing behind a proxy is therefore discouraged.
 This document does not include any proxy specific configuration required to build Europa.

+**NOTE on packages download sites**: Europa tools are downloaded from the internet using the [fetch.sh](build/fetch.sh) file.
+As download sites fall outside  the control of this project, they can change overtime, leaving broken links and causing the build to fail.
+If this happens, such file needs to be updated to correct broken links so that the required packages are downloaded into the local cache before the image build process starts.

 #### Install Cygwin